-This Plan and the policies it containS are consistent with the NPPF, Hinckley & Bosworth Local Plan and relevant EU legislation.
-Full details of how the Plan complies with these legislative requirements are set out in the Basic Conditions Statement (to be included with the Submission version of the Neighbourhood Development Plan).
+This Plan and the policies contained within it are consistent with the NPPF, Hinckley & Bosworth Local Plan and relevant EU legislation.
+Full details of how the Plan complies with these legislative requirements are set out in the Basic Conditions Statement.
 Furthermore, these policies are specific to Witherley Parish and reflect the needs and aspirations of the community.